MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

     NC_012920_1 4469    5510    region_b
     NC_012920_1 5903    7442    region_a

-In this case, the resulting tables will contain information about two different regions, namely region\_a (2495 bp, resulting from merging the two individual regions specified), and region\_b (1041 bp).
+In this case, the resulting tables will contain information about two different regions, namely `region_a` (2495 bp, resulting from merging the two individual regions specified), and `region_b` (1041 bp).
 The order of lines in this file does not matter.

 Adding multiple prefixes
 ^^^^^^^^^^^^^^^^^^^^^^^^

 In cases where it is necessary to map samples against a large number of reference genomes, it may become impractical to add these to the makefile by hand.
-To allow such use-cases, it is possible to specify the location of the reference genomes via a path containing wild-cards, and letting the BAM pipeline collect these automatically.
-For the following example, we assume that we have a folder '/path/to/genomes', which contains our reference genomes:
+It is therefore possible to specify the location of the reference genomes via a path containing wild-cards, and letting the BAM pipeline collect these automatically.
+For the following example, we assume that we have a folder at '/path/to/genomes', which contains our reference genomes:

 .. code-block:: bash